emqx/cloud-docs/en_US/connect_to_deployments/react_sdk.md

-# Connect via React SDK
+# Connect to Deployment using MQTT.js with React

-This article mainly introduces how to use [MQTT](https://www.emqx.com/en/mqtt) in the React project for implementing connect, subscribe, messaging and unsubscribe, etc., between the client and MQTT broker.
+This article mainly introduces how to use MQTT.js in a web application built on the React framework, and implement the connection, subscription, messaging, unsubscribing and other functions between the client and MQTT broker.

-React (also known as React.js or ReactJS) is an open-source, front end, JavaScript library for building user interfaces or UI components.
-It is maintained by Facebook and a community of individual developers and companies.
-React can be used as a base in the development of single-page or mobile applications.
-However, React is only concerned with rendering data to the DOM, and so creating React applications usually requires the use of additional libraries for state management and routing.
-Redux and React Router are respective examples of such libraries.[^1]

-## Preconditions
+## Prerequisites

-> 1. The deployment has been created.
-You can view connection-related information under Deployment Overview.
-Please make sure that the deployment status is running.
-At the same time, you can use WebSocket to test the connection to the MQTT server.
+### Get MQTT Broker

+- You can use the [free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQX.
+This service was created based on the [EMQX Cloud](https://www.emqx.com/en/cloud).
+The information about broker access is as follows:
+  - Address: **broker.emqx.io**
+  - WebSocket Port: **8083**
+  - WebSocket over TLS/SSL Port: **8084**
-> 2. Set the user name and password in `Authentication & ACL` > `Authentication` for connection verification.
+- You can also [create an EMQX Cloud deployment](../create/overview.md). after the deployment status is ***\*running\****, you can get the connection information in the deployment overview page.
+In addition, you should set a username and password in the `Authentication & ACL` > `Authentication` page for connection verification.

-## New project
+### Creating a React Application

 Reference link: [https://reactjs.org/docs/getting-started.html](https://reactjs.org/docs/getting-started.html)